 Also known as “cold therapy,” topical analgesics have multiple benefits in massage therapy:

-- Active cooling targets area to relieve pain
+- Active cryotherapy targets specific areas to relieve pain.

 - Cooling and re-warming of tissue stimulates return of blood flow